bbauska/W3Cx-5of5/README.md

 Declaring an anonymous function, an anonymous callback.
 And the first example is to use only a single argument that will be the current element while we are iterating.
 I call it "day" here, and day will be:
-Monday, Tuesday, Wednesday,... each time, we iterate on the collection of the days, on the array of days.
+Monday, Tuesday, Wednesday,&#155; each time, we iterate on the collection of the days, on the array of days.

 ![](./images/image378.png){width="5.0in"